yojoecapital/notes/Cloud Digital Leader with Google Cloud/study-guide.md

 ## 2 Data Transformation

-- **structured data**: highly organized & well defined
-  - in a table
+- **structured data**: highly organized & well defined; in a table
 - **semi-structured data**: organized in a hierarchy; no formal structure; has tags
   - example) email, HTML, JSON, XML
 - **unstructured data**: text, images, audio, video
-- **database** is an organized collection of data stored electronically.
+- **database** is an organized collection of data stored electronically
 - **relational database**: has clearly defined schema's
   - relationships
   - SQL to query
 - **non-relational database (no-SQL)**: non-tabular
   - flexible data model
   - ideal for data with changing organization
-- **data warehouse**: enterprise system used for analysis and reporting of structured and semi structured data from multiple sources
+- **data warehouse**: enterprise system used for analysis and reporting of structured and semi-structured data from multiple sources
   - example) BigQuery
 - **data lake**: repository designed to ingest, store, explore, process, and analyze any type of volume of *raw data*
   - unlike the clean data in data warehouses
 - **first-party data**: proprietary customer datasets
 - **second-party data**: first-party data from another organization that can easily be deployed to augment a company's internal datasets
-- **third-party data**: datasets collected and managed by organizations that don't directly interact with an organization's business
+- **third-party data**: datasets collected and managed by organizations that don't directly interact with another organization's business
   - often shared on marketplaces like the Google Cloud Marketplace
 - data life cycle
   1. **data genesis**: initial creation of a unit of data